 In lauding annuities, Stolz stresses that “a longevity annuity or a deferred income annuity is like buying insurance against living too long.
 An immediate annuity from an insurance company is the only means out there that will guarantee you payment for life.
 If you live to 130, they’re still sending you checks.
 People buy immediate annuities for the certainty of knowing that they don’t have to worry about what the market did yesterday.
 It’s a way of providing peace of mind – basically you’re funding your own pension.”

-Milevsky proposes “a reasonable allocation” on the annuity side of “20% to 40%.”
+Milevsky proposes “a reasonable allocation” on the annuity side of “20 percent to 40 percent.”
 “The portfolio should be balanced,” he emphasizes.

 Further, he points to the value of annuities as long-documented by academia, as well as more recently by the U.S. government.

 “There is almost a consensus in the ‘ivory tower’ that annuities make sense for the consumer,” Milevksy says.
-“There have been 2,000 articles about annuities written by card-carrying professors since the 1960s, and 99.9% of them are pro-annuities.”
+“There have been 2,000 articles about annuities written by card-carrying professors since the 1960s, and 99.9 percent of them are pro-annuities.”
+Moreover, the U.S. Department of the Treasury last year issued a statement “encouraging 401(k) plans to offer annuities,” Milevksy says.
+“But people are still saying that annuities are horrible.”

-However, Milevsky points out that for about 40% of the U.S. population, an annuity makes no sense: that is, those who are receiving most of their income from Social Security and have only a small amount of savings.
+However, Milevsky points out that for about 40 percent of the U.S. population, an annuity makes no sense: that is, those who are receiving most of their income from Social Security and have only a small amount of savings.
 “They’re already annuitized,” he says.

 As for the future of the annuities market, Finke, in calling for “better automatic decumulation products,” holds that a variable annuity is “ideal because it allows a retiree to accept a certain amount of investment risk while providing that pooling and longevity protection.”